What does a Family Support Specialist do?

 Qualifications

-- Bachelor's degree in Social Work, Psychology, Family Studies, or a related field.
+- Bachelor's degree in social work, psychology, family studies, or a related field.

 Is becoming a Family Support Specialist a good career path?

-- Helping families improve their lives
+- Helping families in need

-- Emotional stress from challenging situations
+- Emotional challenges from dealing with difficult family situations

 What is the job outlook for a Family Support Specialist?

-Currently 464 Family Support Specialist job openings, nationwide.
+Currently 354 Family Support Specialist job openings, nationwide.

 Continue to Salaries for Family Support Specialist